-Cleaner Cotton™ is the registered trademark for cotton fiber grown in SCP's program.
-An alternative to more expensive and difficult to produce organic, it is grown according to a set of guidelines provided by SCP regarding sustainable growing practices that includes disallowing the most toxic chemicals used in California cotton production.
-Cleaner Cotton™ also utilizes biological farming methods as a basis for growing cotton more sustainably.
+Cleaner Cotton™ was the registered trademark for cotton fiber grown in SCP's program.
+An alternative to more expensive and difficult to produce organic, it was grown according to a set of guidelines provided by SCP regarding sustainable growing practices that included disallowing the most toxic chemicals used in California cotton production.
+Cleaner Cotton™ also utilized biological farming methods as a basis for growing cotton more sustainably.

-Presentations on Cleaner Cotton™ practices, fiber and fabrics to brands are conducted by SCP, but sold through traditional cotton marketing channels, with a suggested 10-15 cent per pound premium that goes directly to the grower.
+Presentations to brands on Cleaner Cotton™ practices, fiber and fabrics were conducted by SCP, but the fiber was sold through traditional cotton marketing channels, with a suggested 10-15 cent per pound premium that went directly to the grower.

-SCP's farm program brings together a community of family farmers growing cotton in California's Fresno, Madera and Merced counties.
-With SCP's support and guidance from experts at UC IPM and UC Cooperative Extension, these growers changed the way they farm by implementing biologically based practices, which protect the land, air and water resources in the region.
-The fiber that these farmers produce as part of SCP's program is called Cleaner Cotton™.
+SCP's farm program brought together a community of family farmers growing cotton in California's Fresno, Madera and Merced counties.
+With SCP's support and guidance from experts at UC IPM and UC Cooperative Extension, these growers changed the way they farmed by implementing biologically based practices, which protected the land, air and water resources in the region.
+The fiber that these farmers produced as part of SCP's program was called Cleaner Cotton™.
 SCP's farm program was generously supported for many years by the clean water funding through the California State Water Resources Control Board.

 SCP started as an organic cotton organization in 1996.
-SCP used organic as a tool to transition farmers away from chemically based farming practices and to provide a higher income from the burgeoning sustainable fashion market. (see more on the history of SCP here in ABOUT US).
+SCP used organic as a tool to transition farmers away from chemically based farming practices and to provide a higher income from the burgeoning sustainable fashion market. (see more on the history of SCP here in ABOUT).

 In the late nineteen nineties, NAFTA and China's inclusion in World Trade Organization (WTO) drove US textile production overseas.
 Organic cotton sourcing also moved overseas to take advantage of lower costs.
-The cost to grow organic cotton in California is higher than brands are willing to pay.
-In organic trials that SCP farmers have run, organic cotton fields yielded almost 30% less fiber than conventional fields.
-To be specific, Cleaner Cotton™, on average, yields more than 1,250 pounds of cotton per acre compared to average yields of 925 pounds in organic production.
-Lacking a secure market or a pre planting commitment from brands for their fiber, farmers are unable to risk the lower fiber yields and corresponding reduction in income.
+The cost to grow organic cotton in California was higher than brands were willing to pay.
+In organic trials that SCP farmers ran, organic cotton fields yielded almost 30% less fiber than conventional fields.
+To be specific, Cleaner Cotton™, on average, yielded more than 1,250 pounds of cotton per acre compared to average yields of 925 pounds in organic production.
+Lacking a secure market or a pre planting commitment from brands for their fiber, farmers were unable to risk the lower fiber yields and corresponding reduction in income.

 The results of SCP's farming practices are profound